This guide captures the baseline operating model we recommend for production usage.Documentation Index

 - any workflow where users expect “undo last prompt” behavior.

-Short-lived branches
+Short-lived bookmarks

-- Render the diff in your UI in a way that makes sense for your app.
+mainand the proposal bookmark. - Render the diff in your UI in a way that makes sense for your app.

-- On user approval, merge proposal into
+- On user approval, merge the proposal into